-14. ~~13.~~ The Applicant shall be responsible for staking underground power lines per the requirements of the City's Electric Division, including cut and fill stakes as required.
-The Applicant shall be responsible for any costs associated with the relocation, raising, or lowering of the underground electrical ~~three phase~~ electric power linesinfrastructure which are necessitated by incorrect staking, changes in road design, installation of other utilities, or any other construction changes caused by the Applicant.
+14. The Applicant shall be responsible for staking underground power lines per the requirements of the City's Electric Division, including cut and fill stakes as required.
+The Applicant shall be responsible for any costs associated with the relocation, raising, or lowering of the underground electrical power infrastructure which are necessitated by incorrect staking, changes in road design, installation of other utilities, or any other construction changes caused by the Applicant.